Dienesh89/Device_emulator/README.md

 ## Description

 Device Emulator is a Django web application that allows you to emulate different devices and view webpages on them.
-It provides a user-friendly interface for selecting devices and rendering webpages, making it easy to test the ```responsiveness``` and layout of websites.Here is a [Demo](https://dienesh89.github.io/Device_emulator/emulate/index.html) and [Demo 2](https://dienesh89.github.io/Device_emulator/emulate/index2.html).
+It provides a user-friendly interface for selecting devices and rendering webpages, making it easy to test the ```responsiveness``` and layout of websites.Here is the [Demo](https://dienesh89.github.io/Device_emulator/emulate/index.html) and [Demo 2](https://dienesh89.github.io/Device_emulator/emulate/index2.html).

 ## Purpose